decompals/decompedia/compilers/MWCC.md

 ### The Main Section

 The default linker script for MWLD joins the text, data, and rodata sections into a single section called `main`.
 This can be an indicator that the binary may have been linked by MWLD.

+## Debug Information
+### PS2
+For PS2 ELF binaries that have been compiled with debug information that has not been stripped the information is stored in a `.debug` section containing DWARF 1 format debug information.

 ## Decompilation Projects using this compiler